Torn Between Two Lovers (song)

 "Torn Between Two Lovers" is a song written by Peter Yarrow (of the folk music trio Peter, Paul & Mary) and Phillip Jarrell that speaks about a love triangle, and laments that "loving both of you is breaking all the rules".
 Mary MacGregor recorded it at Muscle Shoals Sound Studio in 1976 and it became the title track of her first album.

 Chart performance

 "Torn Between Two Lovers" reached No. 1 on the U.S. pop chart in February 1977 and achieved the same position on the Easy Listening chart in the final week of 1976 and first week of 1977.
+It remained in the Billboard top 10 for ten weeks, and was ranked as the No. 10 song for 1977.
 It also hit No. 1 on the Canadian charts, and peaked at No. 3 on the country charts of both nations.
 In March 1977, it was No. 4 in the United Kingdom.